NoelV11/DFIR-Training/README.md

 NOTE:The materials provided in this repository are for educational purposes only and should not be used for any unlawful activity,for which the repository's author won't be held responsible

-This repoistory will be maintained regularly,as I catch hold of more free reesources!
+This repoistory will be maintained regularly,as I catch hold of more free resources!